sin5678/inav_cn_wiki/iNavFlight-Missions.md

 ESP8266 is a small WiFi to serial bridge.
 It can be used to transport the serial data link over WiFi.
 It offers reasonable range (c.
 300m) and convenience.
 The author has seen no evidence of interference between ESP8266 devices and 2.4GHz RC links.

 Advanced configuration for ESP8266 will (eventually) be detailed at the end of this wiki page, some preliminary data http://www.rcgroups.com/forums/showpost.php?p=35007195&postcount=6645.

+Different how-to for ESP8266 and Cleanflight/Baseflight/INAV is available [here](https://quadmeup.com/wifi-telemetry-for-cleanflight-with-ez-gui-and-esp8266/)

 ## HR-12